How to Compose an Email Marketing Newsletter?

 Differences between email marketing and email newsletters

-From company newsletters to practical newsletters, you’ll likely come across more than ten types of email newsletters.
+From company newsletters to practical newsletters, you’ll likely come across more than 10 types of email newsletters.
 Each of these types has a purpose, and mixing them up can lead to confusion for your subscribers.
 That’s why we’ve outlined the newsletter types and their uses.

-Different Types of Email Newsletters
+Types of Newsletter in Email Marketing

 Even though newsletters are designed to inform your customers, sending them can quickly go downhill when subscribers don’t understand your email content.
 Let’s start with an example.